mosesestrada/RaidArray/README.md

 <h2>Description</h2>
-In this exciting demonstration, we will create a powerful RAID array using four  SATA hard drives.
+In this exciting demonstration, we will create a powerful RAID array using four  SATA hard drives to serve our video editing workstation.
 We'll be adding two dynamic volumes with distinct purposes:

 First up is the Editing volume, specially designed to store massive amounts of raw video files that are crucial for top-notch editing.
 With this volume, we'll have lightning-fast access to all of our video content, ensuring a seamless editing experience.